skade/rfcs/text/0000-rust-project-conferences.md

 People might feel put off by the rules and not want to be involved officially.

-There's no documentation yet how events that don't meet those criteria will be featured (e.g. because they have very specialised content).
+There's no documentation how events that don't meet those criteria will be featured (e.g. because they have very specialised content).

 # Alternatives
 [alternatives]: #alternatives